HanYu-me/EasyOmics_tutorial/_docs/2Analysis/7TWO_Traits_MR.md

 ### Main Results Interpretation

 - Correlation of effect values of SNPs passing the threshold on the two traits.
+Please Note: The example result is not a significant result, it is just for showing the plot.

 <div align=center><img src="../../figures/gsmr_result.png" width="60%"/></div>